thomasebsmith/grub-split/README.md

 ```

 ## Contributing
-To contribute, you can open new issues or create pull requests for existing
+To contribute, you can open a new issue or create a pull request for an existing
-issues.
+issue.

 Before creating a pull request, please respond to the corresponding issue
 stating that you would like to create a pull request.
 Once your pull request is